juan-g-bonilla/orbital-calculator/README.md

 Calculator for propagating orbits of bodies around a central body following two-body physics.

+## Usage
+You can use the command "help" to see all available commands and obtain information about them.
+A simple use case involves setting the initial coordinates of the body with the command ("initial coord"), setting the gravitational parameter of the central body ("central grav"), how many seconds we want to compute ("env tf") and the time step ("env dt").
+Then propagate using ("propagate").
+To look up the results at a specific time use ("results at").
+To output the results to a file use ("results to file").

+Example:
+'''
+initial coord 9222.33 1408.28 813.073 -1.291 6.344 3.663
+central grav 398601
+env tf 100
+env dt 0.5
+propagate
+results at 62.5
+results to file "example.txt"
+'''

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)